Upload files using the JMP add-in¶

 The workflow for uploading files to the database involves the following tasks:

-- Complete an upload of files
+- Complete an upload

 Start an upload workflow¶